jukindle/docs-autolab/book/AIDO/50_megacity_setup/10_auto_charging.md

 # Auto-charging {#aido-auto-charging}

 Duckiebots with a built-in 10400mAh battery are capable of driving for roughly 7 hours.
 Therefore to create a fully autonomous Duckietown, a charging station is a crucial part.
-This chapter describes how to setup and operate a charging station.
+This chapter describes how to setup and operate a charging area.
+It is highly recommended to have a 3D-printer available in order to tune the flexibility of some parts - if this is not the case, URLs for ordering the parts are provided.

 ## Definitions

+### Current collector

+The current collector is a flexible shaft mounted on top of a Duckiebot.
+Its purpose is to make contact with the charging rails.

+### Charging rail

+A charging rail is a brass tube mounted over a Duckietown with the help of a wooden structure.

+### Wooden structure

+The purpose of the wooden structure is to mount the charging rails over the street.

 ### Charging rail tiles

-Charging rail tiles are tiles with brass rails screwed on top.
+Charging rail tiles are tiles with charging rails.
+Duckiebots can charge in both directions.
+Each charging rail tile has $8$ brass rails.

-### Charging rail
+### Insulator

-A charging rail is the combination of multiple connected charging rail tiles.
-The length of a charging rail must be at least one tile.
-Usually, the lanes in both directions are used as chargers.
+The insulator connects the wooden structure with the charging rails.

 ### Charging module

 A charging module describes the combination of a charging rail and all connected straights and curves up to the next intersection.

+### Charger

+A charger describes one single lane of a charging module.

 ### Charging area